Skip to main content

 Does this work with Azure SQL Database or Azure SQL Managed Instance?

 This guide targets self-hosted SQL Server.
-Azure SQL Database and Azure SQL Managed Instance expose metrics via Azure Monitor; collect them with the azuremonitorreceiver instead.
-The Azure SQL Database guide is published as part of the Microsoft / Azure track.
+Azure SQL Database and Azure SQL Managed Instance expose metrics through Azure Monitor; collect them with the azuremonitorreceiver instead.
+See the Azure SQL Database guide for the managed path.

 What's Next?

-• Monitor More Components: Add monitoring for PostgreSQL, MySQL, or Redis
+• Monitor More Components: Add monitoring for PostgreSQL, MySQL, and Redis.

 Was this page helpful?